DarkCaster/DotNetBlocks/CustomBlocks/Events/README.md

 It may be used when switching from default events to SafeEvents.
 Event `add` is just a wrapper for `Subscribe(value, true)` method call, `remove` is a wrapper for `Unsubscribe(value, true)`.
 See detailed method usage description at build-in XML docs.

+### ISafeEventCtrlLite<T>
+`interface ISafeEventCtrlLite<T> where T : EventArgs`.
+This interface should be used by publisher to initiate event raise, gather statistics, and perform other publisher-side-stuff.
+See detailed method usage description at build-in XML docs.

 ### ISafeEventCtrl<T>
+*This interface is obsolete.* Use `ISafeEventCtrlLite` interface instead.

 `interface ISafeEventCtrl<T> where T : EventArgs`.
 This interface should be used by publisher to initiate event raise, gather statistics, and perform other publisher-side-stuff.
 See detailed method usage description at build-in XML docs.